tommygrigo/GeekPhD/README.md

 ### [GitHub Pages](https://pages.github.com/)
 If you want to have a personal website where to show your research, you can host it (for free!!) on GitHub.
 For a basic website you do not even know how to build a website!
 You just need a [markdown](https://www.markdownguide.org/) file.

+This whole list is, in fact, a markdown file hosted on GitHub Pages!

 ### [Google Scholar Profiles](https://scholar.google.com/intl/it/scholar/citations.html)